-A go-to-market strategy is an action plan that specifies how a business will utilize its internal and external resources to penetrate into the market and take its value proposition to the end consumer to achieve a competitive advantage.
+A go-to-market strategy is an action plan that specifies how a business will utilise its internal and external resources to penetrate the market and take its value proposition to the end consumer to achieve a competitive advantage.

 - Action Plan – Go-to-market plan is a detailed plan outlining all the actions required to accomplish the desired goal.
 It includes all the answers to ‘what to sell?’, ‘where to sell?’, and ‘how to sell?’.

 - Market Penetration – A go-to-market plan is usually associated with the brand or product launches where either the company plans to create a demand for its product by disrupting the industry or catering to the existing demand in a different manner by highlighting its value proposition.